-A case for outsourced private equity administration
+Fund manager benefits from outsourced private equity fund administration

-Meeting investor demand may be the reason managers begin to consider outsourcing.
-With a third-party administrator, investors have the benefit of knowing there is oversight in the accounting and cash movement processes.
+Meeting investor demand may be the reason investment managers begin to consider outsourcing.
+With a third-party private equity fund administrator, investors have the benefit of knowing there is oversight in the accounting and cash movement processes.

-Administrators can add value by staying ahead of the curve and responding quickly to evolving regulatory requirements across their broader client base.
+- Meeting regulatory requirements: Administrators can add value by staying ahead of the curve and responding quickly to evolving regulatory requirements across their broader client base.
 Managers can look to their administrator to point out potential blind spots or advise on best practices related to new and changing requirements both on and offshore.

 Overall, the greatest advantages for a manager outsourcing to a third-party administrator are increased efficiency and reduced operational burden.

 Ultimately, the technology platform supporting each function is the most critical component to success and is a major differentiator in the administrator space.
 All private equity funds are unique, and the technology supporting these funds needs to reflect their specific needs.
 Quality administrators have customizable technology tailored to each manager’s needs.
 Technology should be continually developing to keep up with changing investor demands, regulation and product trends.
-In addition to sourcing off-the-shelf technology, leading administrators may also offer proprietary technology which allows for even more customization and market responsiveness.
+In addition to sourcing off-the-shelf technology, leading administrators may also offer proprietary technology‡ which allows for even more customization and market responsiveness.

 Administrators should provide robust reporting and online access to fund information, including portfolio company and deal information, investor information and comprehensive financial reporting.
 Fund managers need real-time access to their fund information, and an administrator partner should deliver reliable, timely and accessible data.
-At a minimum, administrators should be able to provide a detailed schedule of investments, committed capital summaries, performance information including MOC, IRR, TVPI, DPI, and RVPI, and since-inception transactional information and reporting.
+At a minimum, administrators should be able to provide a detailed schedule of investments, committed capital summaries, performance information including MOIC, IRR, TVPI, DPI, and RVPI, and since-inception transactional information and reporting.

-An experienced administrator can provide a wealth of services to private equity managers including administration, accounting, tax, custody and investor servicing.
+An experienced fund administrator can provide a wealth of services to private equity managers including administration, accounting, tax, custody and investor servicing.
 Managers can better meet the demands of today’s investors—which is critical to growth—with an administrator that takes the time to understand the unique components of each fund.

 When you click links marked with the “‡” symbol, you will leave UMB’s website and go to websites that are not controlled by or affiliated with UMB.
 We have provided these links for your convenience.
 However, we do not endorse or guarantee any products or services you may view on other sites.
 Other websites may not follow the same privacy policies and security procedures that UMB does, so please review their policies and procedures carefully.